 DARK INDIGO RIRKRIT JACKET

-Introducing the Rirkrit Jacket.
-First made for artist Rirkrit Tiravanija, based on an existing and much loved workwear jacket that he owns.
-We reworked the jacket in Supima cotton and natural dyes creating a natural and updated version of his jacket.
+Introduce the Rirkrit Jacket.
+First made for artist Rirkrit Tiravanija, based on an existing and much-loved workwear jacket that he owns.
+We reworked the jacket in Supima cotton and natural dyes to create a natural and updated version of his jacket.

-The Dark Indigo version is the first jacket that we developed together and most closely resembles the original albeit with a sheen and blue that is only possible with natural indigo.
-Each panel is hand-dyed in Sakon Nakhon Indigo by artisans then individually cut and sewn with reinforced stitches throughout that are functional as well as a tribute to the traditional workwear jacket.
-The buttons are made with natural wood.
-Our signature red stitches adorn each jacket on the back.
+The Dark Indigo version is the first jacket we developed together and most closely resembles the original, albeit with a sheen and blue that is only possible with natural indigo.
+The components and details in Rirkrit Jacket are forged for functionality and as a tribute to the traditional workwear jacket.
+Each jacket's panel is hand-dyed in Sakon Nakhon Indigo by artisans.
+The panels are then individually cut and sewn with reinforced stitches.
+The finishing touches of the natural wood buttons and our signature red stitches adorn the back—all come together as the Rirkrit Jacket.

-Care Instructions: Machine wash on cold setting with like-colors, tumble dry low or hang to dry.
+Care Instructions: Machine wash on a cold setting with the same colors, then tumble dry low or hang to dry.
 Iron on low.

 About Rirkrit Tiravanija